24008707/HALF_ADDER_SUBTRACTOR/README.md

 ![output 2](https://github.com/user-attachments/assets/02f44016-e374-4b67-be21-387d06ae72d9)

 **Result:**

-To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming its are verifid
+To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming its are verifid.